If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.

 Dive into history by walking the steep cobblestone streets of the Old Town.

-In fact, many are so narrow that a car can hardly pass.
+Many are so narrow that a car can hardly pass.

-Discover the archways, churches, monasteries and medieval town houses.
+Discover the archways, churches, monasteries and medieval townhouses.

 Festivals in Toledo and nearby

-It’s the Rose of Saffron Festival, and can be worth a visit if you come here in late October.
+It’s the Rose of Saffron Festival and can be worth a visit if you come here in late October.

-In August they also have their Medieval Festival in Consuegra.
+In August, they also have their Medieval Festival in Consuegra.

 El Greco

-Crete born painter, sculptor and architect Domenikos Theotokopoulos, better known as El Greco moved to Toledo in 1577.
+Crete-born painter, sculptor and architect Domenikos Theotokopoulos, better known as El Greco, moved to Toledo in 1577.

 He lived and worked in Toledo until his death on 7th April 1614.